An Overview of WIT

 Tuples

-A tuple type is an ordered fixed length sequence of values of specified types.
-It is similar to a record, except that the fields are identified by their order instead of by names.
+A tuple type is an ordered fixed-length sequence of values of specified types.
+It is similar to a record, except that the fields are identified by indices instead of by names.

 tuple<u64, string> // An integer and a string